 - 21.1.
-ARA Clubs may host two Unlimited and two Sporter tournament events during a regulation season. - 21.2.
+ARA Clubs may host two Unlimited and two Factory class tournaments during a regulation season.
+The Unlimited and Factory Class Tournaments may be held as different events or as a combined event. - 21.2.
 Tournaments shall consist of six targets and be a one-day event. - 21.3.
 Each competitor is expected to complete ALL scheduled targets.
 A six-target event would contain score totals for six targets, divided by six to determine the aggregate. - 21.4.
 Should a competitor, for any reason, fail to complete ALL targets on the schedule, a zero must be included in his or her score for each unshot target and the total of all those scores divided by the total number of targets in the event to determine his or her Aggregate.